javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/02-rest-parameters-spread/article.md

 alert( sum(1, 2, 3, 4, 5) );
 ```

 There will be no error because of "excessive" arguments.
-But of course in the result only the first two will be counted.
+But of course in the result only the first two will be counted, so the result in the code above is `3`.

 The rest of the parameters can be included in the function definition by using three dots `...` followed by the name of the array that will contain them.
 The dots literally mean "gather the remaining parameters into an array".